-« »
+«NA »

 § 11.1.8.3 Except as set forth in this Section 11.1.8.3, upon Substantial Completion of the Work, the Construction Manager may submit an Application for Payment that includes the retainage withheld from prior Applications for Payment pursuant to this Section 11.1.8.
-The Application for Payment submitted at Substantial Completion shall not include retainage as follows:
+The Application for Payment submitted at Substantial Completion shall include retainage as follows:

 (Insert any other conditions for release of retainage, such as upon completion of the Owner’s audit and reconciliation, upon Substantial Completion.)

-«»
+«For uncompleted or uncorrected items, an amount equal to two hundred percent (200%) of the value of each item as determined by the Architect shall be withheld until the item is completed. »

 § 11.1.9 If final completion of the Work is materially delayed through no fault of the Construction Manager, the Owner shall pay the Construction Manager any additional amounts in accordance with Article 9 of AIA Document A201–2017.